DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/unity-sdk/intro.md

 <img src="/img/aihuman/unity/introduction.png" style={{zoom: "30%"}} />
 </p>

 AIPlayer is a View(Scene) component where the AI model is displayed in real time and can be freely positioned.
+AIPlayer is a component implemented by inheriting the UnityEngine.MonoBehavior class, so you can freely use it as an Add Component to a game object.
 The AI within the AIPlayer was created by **training the voice and facial expression of a real person**.
 Therefore, it does not have any artificial sounds and is more natural than the previously existing TTS.

 In addition, it is possible to select a variety of different models through AIPlayer.
 When an AI model is selected, the selected AI model in an Idle state is displayed on the screen after the loading process (user authentication and resource loading) as shown in the image above.